 - Suggested language for introducing and closing each topic

-- Additional resources for supervisors to strengthen facilitation & communication skills
+- Additional resources for leaders to strengthen facilitation & communication skills

 Why It Works